The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 </details><br>

 **<details><summary style="color: purple">Q: What would happen if the `logRoutes` controller DID send a response to the client?
 What would happen if it didn't invoke `next()`?</summary>**
 > If `logRoutes` did invoke `res.send()`, the `serveHello` controller would NOT be invoked as a response has already been sent.
->
 > If we simply didn't invoke `next()`, our server would "hang" — the response would never be completed and the client would likely receive a timeout error because the request took too long.
 </details><br>

-Middleware can be custom-made like this `logRoutes` middleware controller.
+Middleware can be custom-made like this `logRoutes`.
 However, we can also utilize some of the out-of-the-box middleware controllers provided by Express.

 ## Serving Static Assets